TimurK07/TimurK07/README.md

 Frontend Developer · 18 · Pavlodar, Kazakhstan

-I build user-focused web interfaces and enjoy turning ideas into clean, working products.
-My main focus is frontend development, but I’m also interested in AI and blockchain-related technologies.
+I turn ideas into interactive, user-friendly web experiences.
+Frontend development is my main focus, but I’m also curious about AI and blockchain, exploring how they can reshape the web.

 ## Stack